EDM115/workspace-hash/README.md

 </div>

 ## :thinking: Why
-When you're working in monorepos, there's often a lot of workspaces (packages) that end up being created.
+When you're working with monorepos, there's often a lot of workspaces (packages) that end up being created.
 And as your project grows, so does the number of workspaces (and so does your build times...).
 If you ever worked with stuff like Next.js, you know what I'm talking about.
 And since every workspace requires another, you need everything to be built to test your changes.

-Although there are tools that allows your scripts to run only when files have changed (ex `turbo`), the complete CI step cannot benefit from this.
-For example with `turbo` again, they allow you to prune just the right workspaces and dependencies when building in a Docker, but this requires to copy the entire monorepo into the container so we can't benefit from Docker's layers caching.
+Although there are tools that allow your scripts to run only when files have changed (ex `turbo`), the complete CI step cannot benefit from this.
+For example with `turbo` again, they allow you to prune just the right workspaces and dependencies when building in a Docker, but this requires copying the entire monorepo into the container so we can't benefit from Docker's layers caching.
 If only there could be a way to determine if a workspace hasn't changed to not rebuild it for nothing...

 Well lucky you, `monorepo-hash` is here to help with that !